 Moderate support – Braces with significant strapping or articulated hinges and stays on either side.
 Design elements may also include patella control rings or braces or motion control elements to prevent hyperextension.
 These still allow for mobility and are better suited to aid with active recovery.

 Total knee support – Knee immobilizer brace.
 Used after surgery where no mobility of the knee can be tolerated.
-If you need one of these you probably shouldn’t be on a hike.
+If you need one of these, you probably shouldn’t be on a hike.

 Brace Style & Design

-Knee braces either come in a slip-on or wraparound style.
+Knee braces either come in a slip-on or wrap-around style.
 The slip-on knee braces pull on over your foot and slide up to fit snugly around the knee.

-These knee stabilizers are great if you prefer a low profile design without any straps or clips.
-They’re not adjustable though, so you need to get your sizing right when purchasing one.
+These knee stabilizers are great if you prefer a low-profile design without any straps or clips.
+They’re not adjustable, though, so you need to get your sizing right when purchasing one.
 Also, you’ll normally need to get your shoe off when pulling the brace on or off.

 The wraparound-style knee braces are normally a little more bulky but they can be put on and removed without having to go over your foot.
-This style of knee brace is also adjustable so you don’t have to worry about getting the sizing spot on.
+This style of knee brace is also adjustable, so you don’t have to worry about getting the sizing spot on.

 What is the difference between knee straps, sleeves, braces, and stabilizers?